takatama/mini-draw/README.md

-# mini-draw
+# nano-paint

-mini-draw is a lightweight and minimalistic drawing tool built with vanilla JavaScript.
+nano-paint is a lightweight and minimalistic drawing tool built with vanilla JavaScript.
 It focuses on providing essential features for quick and easy digital sketching and brainstorming.

 ## Features